 You may become ineligible for part or all of the assistance from other sources, such as Maryland State, merit based and scholarships from private donors.

 Withdrawing from classes will also affect your progression towards degree completion - the cumulative number of credits you have attempted compared to the number of credits you have earned.
-For additional information about how withdrawing can affect your academic progression, please review the Satisfactory Academic Progress (SAP) policy.
+For additional information about how withdrawing can affect your academic progression, please review the Satisfactory Academic Progress (SAP) procedure.

 Return of Federal Funds

-The Federal Return of Title IV Funds policy mandates that students who officially withdraw (drop all classes) or unofficially withdraw (stop attending without dropping all classes) may only keep the financial aid they have "earned" up to the time of withdrawal.
+The Federal Return of Title IV Funds procedure mandates that students who officially withdraw (drop all classes) or unofficially withdraw (stop attending without dropping all classes) may only keep the financial aid they have "earned" up to the time of withdrawal.
 Financial aid funds that were applied to your student account that are excess of the amount "earned" must be returned.

 Federal financial aid in excess of the amount "earned" is reduced in the following priority: